In recent years, scrapbooks have become popular again, and it’s not hard to see why.

 Image source: Studio Calico

 While a wedding album is great for wedding photos, a wedding scrapbook is where you keep everything else.
-Wedding invitations, programs, place card, ribbons, dried flowers, fabrics, confetti, napkins, everything goes.
+Wedding invitations, programs, place cards, ribbons, dried flowers, fabrics, confetti, napkins, everything goes.
 You’ve spent months planning for the big day, and you’d want to save things from the day as keepsakes.

 If you’re still planning your wedding, why not check out these retro print ideas for wedding props?

 4. Pregnancy scrapbook